schubi2/nsswitch-config/README.md

 shadow:compat
 ```

-/etc/nsswitch.conf will be overwritten only, if it has not been created by
+/etc/nsswitch.conf will only be overwritten, if it has not been created by
 the admin.
 Otherwise it will be kept untouched and the results will be
 written to /etc/nsswitch.conf.rpmnew.